jerome-quere/JStd/README.md

 ### for_each ###

-Applies function f to each of the elements in the range [first,last).
+Applies function f to each elements in the range [first,last).

 Here an example